 Follow me on:

 My earliest research interest stemmed from my involvement in environmental NGOs activities.
-During my scientific high school and university years, I was the founder and the coordinator of WWF (10 years) and Greenpeace (3 years) local groups in the south of Italy and I aimed to provide scientific evidence to environmental protection and conservation actions.
+During my scientific high school and university years, I was the founder and the coordinator of WWF (10 years) and Greenpeace (3 years) local groups in the south of Italy and I aimed to provide scientific support to environmental protection and conservation actions.

 To improve my scientific and field expertise, in 2007 I worked at WWF protected area “Le Cesine” in Lecce, Italy, studying the flora and fauna of wetlands and dunal ecosystems.